 What does the ideal candidate look like for this role?

 Learning about the ideal candidate will allow you to know whether you are in fact a good fit for this position.
-If they are looking for someone with completely opposite characteristics, maybe this job is better left for someone else.
-However, the answer to this question could also help you to shape your answers and approach to the face-to-face interview.
+If they are looking for someone with completely opposite characteristics or knowledge in other areas, you should consider if it is worth progressing with the process However, the answer to this question could also help you to shape your answers and approach to the face-to-face or video interview.

 Questions to ask during your job interview

-The big day!
-Your outfit is ready, your resume is printed and your shoes are polished, now all you have to do is get there on time and WOW them!
 Asking the right questions during the interview is essential.
-If you are asked “do you have any questions?” whether you are on a pharmaceutical job interview, clinical research job interview, or regulatory affairs job interview, the answer is always the same.
+If you are asked “do you have any questions?” whether you are on a pharmaceutical job interview, clinical research job interview, or medical science liaison job interview, the answer is always the same.
 YES!